evgeniums/cpp-validator/docs/index.md

 #### *value*

 `value` property stands for the variable itself.
-This is a special pseudo property which means that validation must be applied to the variable "as is".
+This is a special pseudo property which means that validation must be applied to the whole variable.
 See examples how the `value` property can be used in section [validator with aggregations](#validator-with-aggregations).

 #### *size*